AndrejGajdos/List-of-Free-Online-Tools-For-Front-end-Web-Development/README.md

-# List of Free Online Tools For Front-end Web Development
+# List of Free Online Tools For Front-end Web Development (2019)

 List of free online tools and resources in form of web applications or web services for front-end development.
-Each tool contains a short description with a .gif preview or a webpage screenshot.
+Each tool contains a short description and preview as a webpage screenshot.

 - [Typography](#typography)
   - [Fonts collections](#fonts-collections)